automl/PFNs/README.md

 ### Bayes' Power for Explaining In-Context Learning Generalizations

+> This repository is frozen at the state of the submission all funcionality is copied to the actively maintained repository [github.com/automl/PFNs](https://github.com/automl/PFNs)

 This repository contains the code for the paper "Bayes' Power for Explaining In-Context Learning Generalizations".

 Install in editable mode: